cleeclee123/Project-Helper-Function/README.md

 https://projecthelperfunctionv2.herokuapp.com/

-Find the code snippet that your looking for.
+Find the code snippet that you are looking for.
 1. Choose your Search Engine: Google or Bing (More coming later)
 2. Choose what programming language you need
 3. Type in what you are looking for